Quentin Tarantino

 Here's what Quentin said about his father in one of the interviews:

 I don't know my father.
 I know he wanted to be an actor.
-Well, he's an actor now, but only because he has my last name.
-He was never a part of my life, I never met him.
+Well, he's an actor now, but only because he's got my last name.
+He was never part of my life - I've never even met him.

-Quentin's father wanted to become an actor, inspired by his own father, Dominic Tarantino, who acted in many westerns in the early '30s.
+Quentin's father had acting ambitions too, following in the footsteps of his own dad, Dominic Tarantino, who appeared in westerns during the early '30s.
 Tarantino has mixed roots: Italian, Irish, and Cherokee Indian.

 Left: Quentin Tarantino with his mother, right: Quentin's father, Tony Tarantino